jsbots/AutoFish/README.md

 - The bot will auto-confirm lures application if such confirmation is needed.
 - The bot can auto-confirm *Soulbound* items.
 For that go to Advanced Settings and turn this option on.
 - If you use an addon that removes loot window (like Fishing Buddy), you can set *Loot Window Closing Delay* value to 0 to make it work faster.
-- The bot doesn't work properly on Turtle WoW and never will, unless you use sound detection available for Premium.
+- The bot works at 50% efficiency on Turtle WoW and won't work better unless you use sound detection available in Premium.
-- Because it's a "pixel" bot, and such pixel data heavily depends on conditions, the bot usually works at 90% efficiency.

 ### Intensity